-Recent studies have established that prolonged use or exposure to the industrial herbicide paraquat (Grameoxone) can lead to the development of early onset Parkinson’s disease.
-Now thousands of agriculture workers are filing paraquat lawsuits alleging that they developed Parkinson’s as a result of occupational exposure to paraquat.
+Recent studies have established that prolonged use or exposure to the industrial herbicide paraquat (Grameoxone) can lead to the development of early-onset Parkinson’s disease.
+Now thousands of agriculture workers are filing paraquat lawsuits alleging that they developed Parkinson’s due to occupational exposure to paraquat.

 The paraquat cases have been consolidated into a “class action” MDL which should eventually results in a global settlement with payments to all claimants.
 This post will look at how much settlement compensation paraquat plaintiffs might reasonably expect to get.

 - What Will Plaintiffs Need to Show in Paraquat Lawsuits

 February 2023: This month is all about the ongoing fight for critical documents from scientific consulting company Exponent Inc. The plaintiffs are trying to obtain these documents as part of their case against Syngenta for the potential safety hazards of Paraquat.
 And the pushback from Syngenta and Exponent is a sign that these documents could be a game changer!

 Or… it could just be defense lawyers being reflexively obstructionist because that is who they are.
 I defended mass tort cases and that is how we approached everything.
 So we will see what we see from Exponent.

 January 2022: The EPA is reconsidering the risk-benefit analysis of Paraquat.
 This could have enormous implications for the Paraquat lawsuits.

 December 2022: The recent study published in December 2022 has revealed that Paraquat poisoning can cause organ damage, including acute kidney injury, and chronic exposure can lead to chronic renal disease.
 It really is time for the world to wake up to the harmful effects of this pesticide.
 I think juries will provide that wakeup if the defendants are foolish enough to let one of these lawsuits go to trial.